Level/abstract-level/README.md

 }
 ```

-### `db.open([options, ]callback)`

-Open the store.
-The `callback` function will be called with no arguments when the store has been successfully opened, or with a single error argument if the open operation failed for any reason.

-The optional `options` argument may contain:

-- `createIfMissing` _(boolean, default: `true`)_: If `true` and the store doesn't exist it will be created.
-If `false` and the store doesn't exist, `callback` will receive an error.
-- `errorIfExists` _(boolean, default: `false`)_: If `true` and the store exists, `callback` will receive an error.
-- `passive` _(boolean, default: `false`)_: If `true` then the db will wait for, but not initiate, opening of the db.

-Options passed to `open()` take precedence over options passed to the constructor.
-Not all implementations support the `createIfMissing` and `errorIfExists` options (notably `memdown` and `level-js`).

-If the store is already open, the `callback` will be called in a next tick.
-If opening is already in progress, the `callback` will be called when that completes.
-If closing is in progress, the store will be reopened once closing completes.
-Likewise, if `db.close()` is called before opening completes, the store will be closed once opening completes and the `callback` will receive an error.

-### `db.close(callback)`

-Close the store.
-The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if closing failed for any reason.

 ### `db.get(key[, options], callback)`

-Get a value from the store by `key`.
+Get a value from the database by `key`.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `key`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
-- `valueEncoding` (string or object): custom value encoding for this operation, used to decode the value.
+- `valueEncoding`: custom value encoding for this operation, used to decode the value.

 The `callback` function will be called with an `Error` if the operation failed for any reason, including if the key was not found.
 If successful the first argument will be `null` and the second argument will be the value.

 ### `db.getMany(keys[, options][, callback])`

-Get multiple values from the store by an array of `keys`.
+Get multiple values from the database by an array of `keys`.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `keys`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `keys`.
-- `valueEncoding` (string or object): custom value encoding for this operation, used to decode values.
+- `valueEncoding`: custom value encoding for this operation, used to decode values.

 The `callback` function will be called with an `Error` if the operation failed for any reason.
 If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
 If a key was not found, the relevant value will be `undefined`.